 How to Cook Ratatouille

-Ratatouille involves a little stove top action for the sauce followed by layering everything together in a baking dish.
+Ratatouille involves a little stove top cooking action for the sauce followed by layering everything together in a baking dish.
 You spend very little time prepping compared to the cook time.
 It’s a great recipe for a weekend or special occasion.
+Every time I make this ratatouille dish I receive so many compliments about the presentation and taste.
+This is one of my favorite go-to dishes I bring to family potlucks.

 What exactly is ratatouille?